paulkarpenko/us-code-ui/uscode/title-36-patriotic-and-national-observances-ceremonies-and-organizations/chapter-2301-veterans-of-foreign-wars-of-the-united-states.md

 (2) to assist worthy comrades;

-(3) to perpetuate the memory and history of our dead, and to assist their widows and orphans;
+(3) to perpetuate the memory and history of our dead, and to assist their surviving spouses and orphans;

 (4) to maintain true allegiance to the Government of the United States, and fidelity to its Constitution and laws;